rhematt/rhematt.github.io/cv/index.md

 Dr Matthews has made a commitment to the profession as a member of the following bodies:

 - Australian and New Zealand Forensic Science Society.
-- Institute of Engineers Australia.
+- Institute of Engineers Australia. (current)
 - Australian Institute of Company Directors.
-- Institute of Electrical and Electronic Engineers.
+- Institute of Electrical and Electronic Engineers. (current)

 <div class="no-print">
   <p align="right"> <a href="#Contents">Back to Contents</a> </p>